getraid-gg/ECSceneCardTool/README.md

 - Drag and drop scene file opening
 - Extraction of multiple characters from a scene file into a folder
 - Character card image preview
+- Adding new character cards to existing scenes

 ## Prerequisites
 - .NET Framework 4.7.1